MicrosoftDocs/biztalk-docs/biztalk/technical-guides/optimizing-filegroups-for-the-databases2.md

  Additionally, files and filegroups enable data placement, because tables can be created in specific filegroups.
 This improves performance, because all file I/O for a given table can be directed at a specific disk.
 For example, a heavily used table can be placed on a file in a filegroup, located on one disk, and the other less heavily accessed tables in the database can be located on different files in another filegroup, located on a second disk.

- File I/O bottlenecks are discussed in considerable detail in the topic [Bottlenecks in the Database Tier](../technical-guides/bottlenecks-in-the-database-tier.md).
+ File I/O bottlenecks are discussed in considerable detail in [Bottlenecks in the Database Tier](../technical-guides/bottlenecks-in-the-database-tier.md).
 The most common indicator that file I/O (disk I/O) is a bottleneck is the value of the “Physical Disk:Average Disk Queue Length” counter.
 When the value of the “Physical Disk:Average Disk Queue Length” counter is greater than about 3 for any given disk on any of the computers running SQL Server, then file I/O is likely a bottleneck.

  If applying file or filegroup optimization doesn't resolve a file I/O bottleneck problem, it may be necessary to increase the throughput of the disk subsystem by adding additional physical or SAN drives.